 Sandhills Center can help you access treatment for mental health, substance use disorder and intellectual/developmental disabilities services.
 We are a publicly-funded organization that connects people with the care they need.

 Are you wondering if you’re in the right place?
 Ask yourself the following questions, then give us a call at 1-800-256-2452.
 Please remember that even if you don’t meet all the criteria, we still may be able to help.
 If you have thoughts of harming yourself or others, call the Sandhills Center Behavioral Health Crisis Line at 1-833-600-2054.
 Licensed clinicians are available 24 hours a day, 7 days a week, including holidays.
 If you or someone else is in imminent danger, dial 911.

 Do you live in central North Carolina?

 No matter where you live, there is an LME-MCO in your area to help.
-If you live in Anson, Guilford, Harnett, Hoke, Lee, Montgomery, Moore, Randolph or Richmond county, then Sandhills Center can help you.
+If you live in Anson, Davidson, Guilford, Harnett, Hoke, Lee, Montgomery, Moore, Randolph, Richmond or Rockingham counties, then Sandhills Center can help you.

 Even if you live elsewhere, you can still give Sandhills Center a call — we will point you to your local organization.

 Do you need treatment for mental health, substance use disorder or intellectual/developmental disabilities?

 The following are examples of the most common mental health, substance abuse, and intellectual/developmental disabilities we cover:

 - Obsessive-Compulsive Disorder (OCD)

 - Panic Disorders